-Definitely no, lipstick plant is not poisonous to cats, dogs or other pets.
+Definitely no, the lipstick plant is not poisonous to cats, dogs, or other pets.
 You can easily place it indoors without being worried about your pets.

 Are You Worried About Lipstick Plant Blooms?

 Too much direct sunlight can also cause disturbance in blooms.
-If it is facing direct light, shift your plant to indoors or shady place.
+If it is facing a direct light, shift your plant to indoors or shady places.

-Notice your fertilizing schedule and add vitamins in fertilization program.
+Notice your fertilizing schedule and add vitamins to the fertilization program.

 What If Your Lipstick Plant Is Losing Leaves?

-Falling off leaves of lipstick plant is much concerned question of its growers.
+Falling off leaves of lipstick plants is a much-concerned question of its growers.
 But it is very easy to handle it.
 You need to see whether you are giving water on a set schedule.

 Less water will cause the stem to loop down and causes shrinkage that leads to falling off the leaves.

 Reschedule your watering plan and you will see good results.